Last Updated on February 16, 2023 by Lori Geurin

-Intermittent fasting has many health benefits and is one of the quickest ways to lose weight with the least amount of effort.
-These strategies are useful if you’re just getting started with intermittent fasting or simply need to reboot your healthy lifestyle.
+Intermittent fasting has many health benefits and is one of the quickest ways to lose weight with the least effort.
+These strategies are useful if you’re just starting intermittent fasting or need to reboot your healthy lifestyle.
 These tips and tricks aren’t hard and fast rules but more like insider secrets that will power your momentum from the very start.

 12 Intermittent Fasting Tips For Beginners

 1. Stay hydrated by drinking plenty of water.

 Drink 16 ounces of fresh water first thing when you wake up.
 This is the perfect way to start your day.
 Then continue drinking water throughout the day.
 This keeps hunger pangs away and prevents dehydration.
 Plus, it’s simply healthy.